Censorship of Japanese media in South Korea

-Censorship of Japanese media in South Korea refers to laws created by the government of South Korea to prevent the import and distribution of media from Japan.
+Censorship of Japanese media in South Korea (restrictions on Japanese popular culture) refers to laws created by the government of South Korea to prevent the import and distribution of media from Japan.
 These laws were a reaction to the decades-long Japanese occupation of Korea.
-As a result, South Koreans had no legal access to Japanese media at all until the 1990s.
-As of 2018, there are still several laws restricting broadcasting of Japanese media in South Korea.
+As a result, South Koreans had no legal access to Japanese media until the 1990s, except for animated shows or manga.
+All censorship of Japanese culture was abolished by the end of 2022.
+As of 2026, there are no legal restrictions on Japanese culture in South Korea.

 Origins

 Immediately following the end of the Japanese rule of Korea, on August 15, 1945, South Korea enacted the Anti-National Behavior Punishment Act (반민족행위처벌법), later revised in 1948, in order to prevent their citizens from associating with anything Japanese related.
 This was followed with many other laws over the decades restricting the broadcast and distribution of records, videos, CDs, and games from outside the country.
 While the laws did not specify any specific country, the intent of the laws was primarily aimed at Japanese media.